Are eggs good for you or not? Why we're so confused

 What the science shows

-A study that tracked more than 37,000 adult men and 80,000 adult women for a period of 14 years found that eating an egg a day was unlikely to have an impact on heart disease or stroke.
-These findings were released back in 1999.
+A study that tracked more than 37,000 adult men and 80,000 adult women for a period of 14 years found that eating an egg a day was unlikely to have an impact on heart disease or stroke These findings were released back in 1999.
 Since then, subsequent studies have reached similar conclusions.
-A 2016 meta-analysis — the type of study that looks at findings from multiple studies to provide a better estimate of risk based on the pooled data — found that there was no clear link between egg consumption and the risk of heart disease, and that eating up to an egg a day may decrease the risk of stroke by about 12 percent.
-Taken together, the findings from all of the studies over the past 20 years indicate that eggs are healthy.
+A 2016 meta-analysis — the type of study that looks at findings from multiple studies to provide a better estimate of risk based on the pooled data — found that there was no clear link between egg consumption and the risk of heart disease, and that eating up to an egg a day may decrease the risk of stroke by about 12%.

+A new study published in JAMA muddies things a little bit.
+In this study, the pooled results of six previous studies involving a total of almost 30,000 people suggested that higher dietary intake of cholesterol or eggs (which happen to be high in cholesterol) upped the risk of heart disease and death.
+This can certainly sound off some alarms, but when taken with together with the existing evidence from studies over the past 20 years, it’s probably not as dramatic as it sounds.
+For one, the study wasn’t designed to show cause and effect, meaning that there’s no way to know if egg consumption actually caused these findings.
+Also, it was based on food recall data — the kind where people have to remember what they previously ate.
+Can you remember everything you ate recently?

+The latest edition of the US Dietary Guidelines removed cholesterol limits because according to their advisory report, "available evidence shows no appreciable relationship between consumption of dietary cholesterol and serum cholesterol,” and “cholesterol is not a nutrient of concern for overconsumption.”
+It’s possible that this new study has uncovered some individual variability in how people respond to cholesterol in their diet, but it’s impossible to draw any major conclusions.

 How many eggs should you eat?